 "Islamic law has placed certain restrictions on the choice of your spouse depending upon blood relationships and religious affiliations."
-Maulana Sayyid Muhammad Rizvi has summarized these laws in a beautiful way: a.
-Restrictions based on Relationship There are certain blood relations which are considered haraam for you as far as marriage is concerned.
+Maulana Sayyid Muhammad Rizvi has summarized these laws in a beautiful way: Restrictions based on Relationship There are certain blood relations which are considered haraam for you as far as marriage is concerned.
 (As a general rule, anyone who is your mahram is forbidden to you for marriage.)
-The list of such relatives is given in the Qur'an as follows: For Man: mother, daughter, paternal aunt, maternal aunt, niece, foster-mother, foster-sister, mother-in-law, step-daughter, daughter-in-law, all married women, sister-in-law (as a 2nd wife) (See the Qur'an, ch.
-4, verse 23-24) For Woman: father, son, paternal uncle, maternal uncle, nephew, foster-mother's husband, foster-brother, father-in-law, stepson, son-in-law. b.
+The list of such relatives is given in the Qur'an as follows: For Man: mother, daughter, paternal aunt, maternal aunt, niece, foster-mother, foster-sister, mother-inlaw, step-daughter, daughter-in-law, all married women, sister-in-law (as a 2nd wife) (See Surah an-Nisaa' 4:23-24) For Woman: father, son, paternal uncle, maternal uncle, nephew, foster-mother's husband, fosterbrother, father-in-law, stepson, son-in-law.
 Restrictions based on Religion A Shi'ah Muslim man can marry: a Shi'ah Muslim woman and a non-Shi'ah Muslim woman.
-However, if there is danger of being misled, then it isharaam.
+However, if there is danger of being misled, then it is haraam.
 He can also marry a Jewish or Christian woman in mut'a only.
 But he cannot marry a woman of any other faith.
 A Shi'ah Muslim woman can marry: a Shi'ah Muslim man or a non-Shi'ah Muslim man, although it is better not to do so; and if there is danger of being misled, then it is haraam.
-But she cannot marry a non-Muslim man.3 C. Cousin Marriages Though Shariah does not forbid marriage between first cousins, but there are opinions advocating against them mainly due to a probable risk of the offspring inheriting genetic defects/diseases.
-Notes:

-- [16] Youth and Spouse Selection, Ali Akber Mazaheri - [17] Youth and Spouse Selection, Ali Akbar Mazaheri, Ansariyan Publication - [18] Wasaelush Shia, Vol. 14, p.
-30 - [19] Wasaelush Shia, Vol. 14, p.
-31 - [20] Youth and Spouse Selection, Ali Akbar Mazaheri, p.
-151 - [21] Youth and Spouse Selection, Ali Akbar Mazaheri, p.
-34 - [22] Youth and Spouse Selection, Ali Akbar Mazaheri, p.
-175 - [23] Youth and Spouse Selection, Ali Akbar Mazaheri, p.
-178 - [24] Makaremul Akhlaq - [25] Youth and Spouse Selection, Ali Akbar Mazaheri, p.
-154 - [26] Wasaelush Shia, Vol. 14, p.
-56 - [27] Beharul Anwaar, Vol. 103, p.
-237 Part 5 The Marriage Ceremony Some relevant points to be noted are:
+But she cannot marry a non-Muslim man.
+13 Cousin Marriages Though Shariah does not forbid marriage between first cousins, but there are opinions advocating against them mainly due to a probable risk of the offspring inheriting genetic defects/diseases. - 1.
+Youth and Spouse Selection, Ali Akber Mazaheri - 2.
+Youth and Spouse Selection, Ali Akbar Mazaheri, Ansariyan Publication - 3.
+Wasa'il ul-Shi'a, Vol. 14, p.
+30 - 4.
+Wasa'il ul-Shi'a, Vol. 14, p.
+31 - 5.
+Youth and Spouse Selection, Ali Akbar Mazaheri, p.
+151 - 6.
+Youth and Spouse Selection, Ali Akbar Mazaheri, p.
+34 - 7.
+Youth and Spouse Selection, Ali Akbar Mazaheri, p.
+175 - 8.
+Youth and Spouse Selection, Ali Akbar Mazaheri, p.
+178 - 9.
+Makaremul Akhlaq - 10.
+Youth and Spouse Selection, Ali Akbar Mazaheri, p.
+154 - 11.
+Wasa'il ul-Shi'a, Vol. 14, p.
+56 - 12.
+Beharul Anwaar, Vol. 103, p.
+237 - 13.
+Marriage and Morals in Islam, Sayyid Muhammad Rizvi Some relevant points to be noted are: